George Hirst (footballer): Club career

+Early life

+George Hirst is the son of former Sheffield Wednesday striker David Hirst.

 Sheffield Wednesday

 After coming through the academy, Hirst signed his first professional contract for Sheffield Wednesday in March 2016.

 He made his first team debut against Cambridge United on 9 August 2016, in the EFL Cup in a 2–1 defeat.
 His league debut came on 10 December 2016 against Reading in a 2–1 defeat.
 In April 2018, Hirst was linked with a move to Manchester United after rejecting a long-term contract at Sheffield Wednesday.

 OH Leuven

 In June 2018, Hirst was signed by a second division Belgian team, Oud-Heverlee Leuven, led by former Sheffield Wednesday player Nigel Pearson.

 Leicester City

 After just one season at OH Leuven, Hirst joined Leicester City in the summer of 2019.
 On 19 July 2020 Hirst made his debut for Leicester, coming on in the 83rd minute in a 3–0 loss to Tottenham Hotspur.

 Rotherham United (loan)

 On 16 September 2020, Hirst joined Rotherham United on a season-long loan deal.